softwaresaved/ref-2021-analysis/notebooks/preprocess.md

     Research data sets and databases           31     0.016725 Devices and products                       14     0.007553
     Software                                   11     0.005935
-    Not specified - PP ADDED                    1     0.000540

     Saved 'software' subset to ../data/processed/subsets/Outputs_software.csv

-## Explore the `ImpactCaseStudies` table
+## Preprocess the `ImpactCaseStudies` table

     Read ../data/raw/extracted/ImpactCaseStudies.csv
     Pre-processed dataset to
     - replace missing values with 'Not specified - PP ADDED'
-    - shift columns from title to the left
+    - shift columns from title to the left to fix data issue
     - add names to panels and output types
     Saved pre-processed dataset to ../data/processed/extracted/ImpactCaseStudies_pprocessed.csv